espiritukarl/CoE-198/README.md

 6. We are now ready to program our ESP32-CAM Module.

 ### III.
 Setting up the ESP32-CAM Module
 In this part, we will be setting up the ESP32-CAM Module.
 This will be the module to be used for capturing photos of your water meters.
 You will need the materials stated above.
 For the software, we will be using Arduino IDE.
 All files used can be found [here](https://github.com/espiritukarl/CoE-198/tree/main/ESP32_Files).
 A. Installing ESP32 board in the Arduino IDE
 1. In your Arduino IDE, go to File -> Preferences.
 2. Type in “https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json” in the “Additional Boards Manager URLs:” field then click “OK”.
+3. Go to Tools -> Board -> Boards Manager.
+4. Type in “esp32” in the search bar and install the board “ESP32 by Espressif Systems”.
+The figure below shows “INSTALLED” because we have installed the board previously.
+But if not, there should be an “Install” button for you.

+B. Programming the ESP32-CAM Module
+- Download the “esp32_files” from our github and make sure the files are in the same folder before uploading the code into the ESP32-CAM.

+C. Wiring the ESP32-CAM Module
+After installing the board, we are now ready to connect the components together.
+1. Using the materials stated [above](https://github.com/espiritukarl/CoE-198#i-materials), wire them up using the diagram below.
+Diagram taken from https://dronebotworkshop.com/esp32-cam-intro/.
+2. Notes: The connection between GPIO 0 and GND is required when uploading programs into the ESP32-CAM module.
+In order to test the program, remove the connection between those two pins.

+### Setting up MQTT Broker for IoT Dashboard
+Next is to set up the MQTT Broker for the IoT Dashboard.
+For our project, we will use the [things.ph] website.
+Go to “things.ph” and register for an account.
+There, the necessary details for your MQTT connection will be given.